paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 The **Slope** describes the steepness/angle of the calibration curve.
 Slope (in the context of calibration) can be only positive and is typically something between 0,7-1,3.
 Slope is a multiplier that is applied to the raw value of the sensor throughout the BG range.
 If there is no calibration, slope gets a value of 1,0.

 ### Intercept
 The **Intercept** describes a fixed correction that is added (when positive) or deducted (when negative) from the raw value.
-Typical values for intercept are -2,0.... +2,0 (in mmol/l).
+Typical values for intercept are between -2,0.... +2,0 (in mmol/l).
 If there is no calibration, intercept gets a value of 0.

 !!!info "Example #1"
     **Slope** = 1,0 / **Intercept** = 0,0

     **Result** = No calibration.
-Raw value is shown as-is in the app: if sensor gives 5,0 mmol/l reading, the app shows 5,0 mmol/l reading.
+Raw value from sensor is shown as-is in the app: if sensor gives 5,0 mmol/l reading, the app shows 5,0 mmol/l reading.

 !!!info "Example #2"
     **Slope** = 1,0 / **Intercept** = 0,3